-The Company determines whether an outsourced function or activity is 'critical or important'.
-As outlined in the Central Banks Cross-Industry Guidance on Outsourcing, the Central Bank expects firms to have regard to the following definition when determining the criteria for the criticality or importance of the Function(s) to be outsourced: "Functions that are necessary to perform core business lines or critical business functions should be considered as critical or important, unless the institution's assessment establishes that a failure to provide the outsourced Function or the inappropriate provision of the outsourced Function would not have an adverse impact on the operational continuity of the core business line or critical business function".
+The Company determines whether an outsourced function or activity is critical or important.
 A materiality assessment has been designed by the Company for use in determining whether an arrangement is deemed a Critical or Important Functional Activity ("CIFA").
 This materiality assessment is documented within the AXIS European Outsourcing Policy, which is subject to Board review and approval on an annual basis.